tomhrr/cosh/doc/all.md

 Comments can be added by prefixing the comment line with `#`.

-On starting the shell for interactive use or when running a script, the `.coshrc` file in the current user's home directory will be run.
-The `--no-coshrc` option can be used to skip loading that file.
+On starting the shell for interactive use or when running a script, the `cosh.conf` file in the current user's configuration directory (typically `~/.config`) will be run.
+The `--no-cosh-conf` option can be used to skip loading that file.

 When running interactively, the `history` function will return a generator over the shell's history.
 When not running interactively,